Time (Fleetwood Mac album): Production

+Richard Dashut, who had produced several of Fleetwood Mac's previous albums, including Rumours, also handled some of the production duties on Time.
+Bramlett said that she did not initially recognise Dashut during these sessions, adding that it took a few run-throughs for her to identify him.
+During one of these sessions, Dashut had made a comment about Bramlett being more efficient in recording her parts than what he had experienced during the making of Rumours.
+Commenting on the matter, Bramlett said that "he probably shouldn’t have told me that.
+I was like, 'What?
+Oh no. Am I doing this too fast?
+Am I not caring enough?'".

-Mason talked about his experience making the album while the recording process was still occurring, saying that "I don’t want to say anything bad about this project, because it's an ongoing thing.
+Mason talked about his experience working on Time while the recording process was still occurring, saying that "I don’t want to say anything bad about this project, because it's an ongoing thing.
 To spend a year and a half in a studio, making a record, to me is absurd."
 McVie recalled in a 2017 interview with MOJO that she was both emotionally and physically absent during the recording sessions due to her poor working relationship with Mason.

 "Dave Mason and I did not get along, and I thought the music was suffering...Emotionally not there, physically not here.
 I just didn’t show up...I couldn’t bear watching it all fall apart.
 And I couldn’t keep peace with Dave Mason, I’m afraid.
 It was very acrimonious with him and I just bailed."

 Before the album's release, Fleetwood commented that Christine McVie was still "very much a part of this band".
 He added that she would likely take on a reduced role for their next album after Time by contributing "just a couple of songs" and eventually "phase herself out" of Fleetwood Mac.